 This book sparked an intense and lively meeting for our team, and we know it’ll do the same for your book club.
 Plus, what better way to debut Kelly’s Pick than with a debut author!

 Queenie is a great pick for readers who are looking for novels that discuss race, mental health, and relationships.
 Your club will find lots to talk about regarding Queenie’s friendships, her “break” from her boyfriend, and the challenges of navigating adulthood.
 Queenie’s journey to find herself takes readers to some dark places, while still offering moments of levity.
 If your group likes deep discussions about modern issues faced by women of color, this is the pick for you.

 What you’ll get in Kelly’s Pick book club kit

 Our coverage of each Kelly’s Pick will include exclusive materials for your book club to use.
-Come back every Tuesday between now and March 19 for exciting features all about Queenie.
 We’ll have everything from a discussion guide to a fun quiz, food and drink recipes to a themed-playlist.
 Consider Kelly’s Pick your one-stop shop for a Queenie book club meeting!

 How you can get an early copy

 (and the chance to interview the author)